Essendon Fields Airport

+Today, Essendon Fields Airport supports a range of aviation activities including business aviation, charter operations, emergency services, aircraft maintenance, aviation training and helicopter operations.
+The airport is part of the broader Essendon Fields mixed-use employment precinct, which accommodates commercial, retail, automotive and aviation-related businesses.

 History

 The area of the airport was originally known as St Johns, after an early landowner.
 The airport was proclaimed as Essendon Aerodrome by the Commonwealth Government in 1921.
 For some time prior to proclamation, the aerodrome had been used by the Victorian Chapter of the Australian Aero Club (renamed the Royal Victorian Aero Club), having initially been based at Point Cook.
 The Aero Club remained at Essendon until the late 1940s when it transferred to Moorabbin Airport.

 Originally the airport had grass runways with the first tenants moving in from December 1921, including H.J.
 Larkin, Captain Matthews, Bob Hart, and Major Harry Shaw.

 The 1920s period saw the great pioneering aviation flights of Sir Charles Kingsford Smith who visited the airport on several occasions.
 On 16 August 1926 70,000 people swarmed across the grassy fields of Essendon Aerodrome upon the arrival of aviation pioneer Alan Cobham when he landed his de Havilland DH.50 floatplane, flown from England to Australia.

 Essendon Aerodrome was the location of the first parachute jump by a woman in Australia.
 On 21 November 1937 Jean Burns, a seventeen year old member of the Aero Club, leapt from a DH4 in front of a crowd of hundreds of people and landed in a nearby paddock.

 The Aerodrome was extended with additional land during the 1930s.
 Further construction of the runways was undertaken in 1946: at the request of the Commonwealth, the Country Roads Board (later VicRoads) undertook the construction to upgrade and lengthen the original north–south grass runway to concrete tarmac, 4800 ft in length by 150 ft wide.
 On completion of the north–south runway, a new east–west runway, 6100 ft in length by 200 ft wide was constructed.
 Owing to non-availability of cement however, this runway was constructed in flexible-type pavement, primed and sealed with bitumen.